 The general principle of the practice in respect of all complaints will be to regard it first and foremost as a learning process, however in appropriate cases and after full and proper investigation the issue may form the basis of a separate disciplinary action.
 In the case of any complaint with implications for professional negligence or legal action, the appropriate defence organisation must be informed immediately.

-The practice will ensure that there are notices advising on the complaints process conspicuously displayed in all reception/waiting areas.
-Complaint forms are available at reception and the Practice website.
+The practice will ensure that there are notices advising on the complaints process conspicuously displayed in reception, waiting areas and practice website.
+Complaint forms are available at reception.

 In those cases where the complaint is made to NHS England, the practice will comply with all appropriate requests for information and co-operate fully in assisting them to investigate and respond to the complaint.